Xonshiz/Hulusubs_dl/ReadMe.md

 # POINT TO REMEMBER

 1.)
 This script currently downloads the subs in VTT format.
 You'll have to manually convert them to srt or whatever format you want them in.
+Use the VTT2SRT.exe in this folder to convert the subtitles (Simplest and the easiest way).
-I'd recommend looking at ffmpeg, if you want easy and free solution to this.
+~~I'd recommend looking at ffmpeg, if you want easy and free solution to this. ~~

 ~~2.)
 This Script only downloads subs from videos that are FREE to stream.~~